5 Things That Sororities Look For During Recruitment

 Recruitment can be a scary time for so many students.

-Many high schoolers aren't sure exactly what to do during recruitment because they may not have had any family guidance or their family members were a part of the Greek system so long ago.
+Many high schoolers aren't sure what to do during recruitment.
+They may not have had any family guidance, or their family members were a part of the Greek system so long ago.
 Today I am going to be sharing a couple of universal things that most sororities are looking for during recruitment.
-Once you understand these five things recruitment will seem a lot less scary because most of you already have these qualities, it's just a matter of getting over the nerves, and making sure the sororities see these qualities in you.
+Once you understand these five things, recruitment will seem a lot less scary.
+Most of you already have these qualities.
+It's just a matter of getting over the nerves and making sure the sororities see these qualities in you.

 1. Leadership Potential

 Leadership potential in sororities is crucial because there are TONS of leadership positions to be filled in sororities.
 Sororities need to find members who are willing to step up to fill all the officer and chair positions.
 There are leadership positions for many women.
 Sometimes people end up filling two or more positions because a lot of people don't want to step up.
 Members are busy with their majors, or they may even lack the confidence necessary to step up.